Points North

 on Mar 19, 2023 in Inspiration

-Somehow, despite my best wits and self-knowledge, I signed up for a run group with Charm City Run to train for the Sole of the City 10K that happens in April in Baltimore.
+I never thought I would be lacing up my shoes to run in winter.
+But somehow, despite my best wits and self-knowledge, I signed up for a running group to train for the Sole of the City 10K that happens in April in Baltimore.

-April sounds like a nice month to run, right?
+April sounds like a nice month to run a race, right?

 It sounds like there will be cherry blossoms in full bloom along the course, that birds will be chirping and there will be fluffy clouds against the bluest sky.
 But, in order to train for a spring race, one must start in winter.

-Now, I don’t like to run outside in winter.
+Spoiler alert: I don’t like to run outside in winter.
 The air is harsh against my skin and lungs; it’s difficult to figure out what to wear (you’re either too hot or too cold!); and it’s damn near impossible to justify leaving a warm cozy bed for a cold run.
-Perhaps I was being naive in thinking we’d have slightly warmer weather by now.
+Perhaps I was being naive in thinking we’d have slightly warmer weather by the time training started.
 But so far I’ve just seen a pattern of cold days, rainy days, and the occasional warm spike to keep us hopeful.
 The constant back and forth between winter and spring is a Netflix special nobody asked for.

 The race is me against me.

-As we start to cover longer distances my run group spreads out over the miles around the city.
+As we start to cover longer distances, my run group spreads out over the miles around the city.
 There are long stretches where it’s just me.
-Comparison of fitness and bodies robs us of our joy, robs us of the journey within self that we all must take when we’re working towards something.
-Even on race day,
+Comparison of fitness and bodies robs us of our joy, robs us of the journey within ourselves that we all must take when we’re working towards something.
+Even on race day, they tell us that your true goal is to finish the race, and not to be terribly bothered by time or who’s running faster than you.
+They’ve told me this several times, and it only really sinks in when I’m alone in my run.
+When it’s just me and the hill, or me and the pavement, or me and that frigid breeze coming off the Baltimore harbor.
+And I’m simply choosing myself each time, choosing to put one foot in front of the other.

-Tackle big challenges one step at a time.
-Interval training is difficult.
-You have to go out and back or up and down a hill for the sake of getting your body used to the incline and conditions.
-It’s good training but also not my favorite.
-The longer runs have become my sweet spot.
-On a longer run, I learn how to pace myself.
-There are moments where I push and where I coast.
-In the coast, I can check in on my breathing, take stock of how my body is feeling, and get my mind ready for the next push.
+So, whether I’m hitting the pavement or going after a work project, I try to tackle big challenges one step at a time.
+Believe it or not, the longer runs have become my sweet spot.
+In the longer runs, I learn how to pace myself.
+There are moments when I push and places where I coast.
+On the coast, I can check in on my breathing, take stock of how my body is feeling, and get my mind ready for the next push.
 Additionally, I break down longer runs into more manageable sections, and then I take care of the smaller things that need to happen for me to get through that section.
-Eventually, the final stretch is upon me, and it feels good.
+It’s the same kind of planning and pushing that happens in the projects I work on for Points North.
+Before I know it, the final stretch is upon me, and it feels good.

 Our bodies know way more than we give them credit for.
-I often doubt my gut reactions or how I’m feeling.
-But with this training session, I am learning to trust my body more.
-When it wants to rest, I rest.
-When it needs a little longer to recover, I take that space without judgment.
-And I’m also more intentional about the self-care before and after the run (stretching, icing, using Lush products, etc).
-It’s a nice harmony.
+I sometimes doubt my gut reactions or how I’m feeling.
+But with this training season, I am learning to trust my body more.
+Note, for the sake of body awareness, I’m referring to my body as “she.”
+When she wants to rest, I rest.
+When she needs a little longer to recover, I take that space without judgment.
+And I’ve also found myself being more intentional about self-care before and after the run (stretching, icing, using Lush products as part of a glorious self-care routine, etc.).
+It’s a nice harmony, an ebb and flow that’s allowing me to truly go the distance.

 Surprising myself is coming naturally.

-It’s comical that sometimes my best run time will from a day when I was literally racing in the rain.
+It’s comical that sometimes my best run time will be from a day when I was literally racing in not-so-great conditions (rain, wind, cold, etc).
 I’m not sure what the rhyme or reason is for performance on one day over another.
 The conditions are always changing.
-But I’ve learned to expect beautiful surprises along the way, and to delight in them when they come.
+But I’ve learned to expect beautiful surprises along the way and to delight in them when they come.
+Surprises don’t have to be related to run times, by the way.
+They also included stumbling upon neighborhood gardens and beautiful mural art, and catching the morning light on quiet empty streets before the city comes to life.

-In time, running to me can be a mindful practice and a meditation.
+In time, running to me can become a mindful practice and a meditation.
 I’m excited to see where this journey takes me, both literally and physically speaking.

-Cover photo is from RUNGRL.
+RUNGRL – The cover photo of this post is from RUNGRL.
+It’s hard to be what you can’t see.
 Launched in 2018, RUNGRL is a digital media and event platform for Black women that uses running as a vehicle to impact wellness in our community.
 By thoughtfully curating content and events that share our voices and our stories, we are changing the existing narrative on what it means to be a runner.
 Follow RUNGRL on Instagram.

 You Don't Want to Miss This